Terraforming, Closed Cycle Farming and Zero-g/microgravity farming.

 Ships and stations have the tightest budgets...no more inputs other than light (others are very limited at best).

-Colonies and bases on planets, moons, and other bodies have some inputs, but they might need some kind of transformation.
+Settlements and bases on planets, moons, and other bodies have some inputs, but they might need some kind of transformation.

 In any case, effecient farming (even on Earth) focuses on reuse, closing the cycle as much as possible.